The Wheeltappers and Shunters Social Club: Acts

+In December 2024 the UK channel Talking Pictures TV began broadcasting the series.

 Origins of the name

 Wheeltappers and shunters are railway workers.
 They were commonly employed by steam railways in Britain and elsewhere, but are still found both on British railways and in Eastern Europe.

 Although often called "working men's clubs", most such clubs admitted the wives and other women family of the working man, at least some days of the week.
 This is echoed in the programme's audience being as much female as male.